 By Bob Alford

-I'd like to thank Gordon Birkett for his assistance with this home page.
+I'd like to thank Ann Wentzel, Gordon Birkett and Daniel Leahy for their assistance with this home page.

 Can anyone help me with more information on this crash?